- Blue-Light-Blocking Glasses

 Not to mention, once you’re awake, you’re properly awake.
 Because you’ve woken up gently over 20-30 minutes, your body’s had time to flush away that “groggy” feeling you often feel every morning.
 You’ll want to jump straight out of bed and get on with your day.

 Any of the Philips wakelights are great; when I was working a job I always used this one from Amazon (affiliate link).
-I bought it 3 years ago and it’s still working perfectly – I use it every morning to wake up pleasantly, feeling way more alert than before I started using it.
+I always used it every morning to wake up pleasantly, feeling way more alert than before I started using it.